Trendyol/ios-architecture-decision-logs/adr/0000-use-xctest-for-unit-test.md

 ## Consequences

-  * Writing unittest for each method instead of a behavioural test is much more convenient & easier
+  * Writing unit test for each method instead of a behavioural test is much more convenient & easier
-  * Converting Quick/Nimble unittests to XCTest will be a challange
+  * Converting Quick/Nimble unit tests to XCTest will be a challange